 |AP Credit Accepted||√|

 Reminder: Presentation College may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 Presentation College has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 When choosing a major, Presentation College students have several choices to make.
-Scroll down to see a full list of majors offered at Presentation College below.
+Scroll down to the bottom of this page to see a full list of majors offered at Presentation College.

 Each branch of the miltary has its own ROTC program, but not every program is available at every university.
 Possible programs include Army ROTC, Air Force ROTC, and Navy ROTC.

 Presentation College does not have any ROTC programs.

 Choose one of the options below to find out more about about Presentation College: